🧘 Mind & Body

 6Supplements

-Top Foods for Mind & Body
+Top Mind & Body Foods

-🍵Green TeaL-theanine promotes calm focus by raising GABA and reducing cortisolRead guide →
+Click to read guide🍵Green TeaL-theanine promotes calm focus by raising GABA and reducing cortisolRead guide →

 🌿AshwagandhaReduces cortisol by up to 30% — the most studied adaptogen for stressRead guide →